LenaTevar/TalesOfTechnomancy/ToT/Spellbook/languages/EN/TheBookOfAllThings.md

 - I made this awesome potion that will make our pets to talk!
    - Nice, did you test it?
 -  I was to busy making it but I'm confident that...  *drops potion to dog.
 Dog explotes* ... it worked on my papers.

+## It is not a mistake!!
+- I made a golem
+   - Your golem wants to jump into the chimeney
+- He is ambitious!
+   - He is broken
+- No, is not!
+It's a perk!